Two US jet bombers have flown over South Korea in a show of force and solidarity after North Korea's nuclear test last week.

 The pair of supersonic B-1 Lancer strategic bombers, based in Guam, were escorted on Tuesday by South Korean and US fighter jets in a low-altitude flight over South Korea's Osan airbase.

-The facility is 77km from the demilitarised zone border with the North and about 40km from the South's capital Seoul.
+The facility is located 77km from the Demilitarised Zone border with the North and about 40km from the South's capital Seoul.

 Speaking in Seoul on Tuesday, Sung Kim, the US special representative on North Korea, said the US remained open to authentic, meaningful dialogue with Pyongyang on ending its pursuit of nuclear weapons.

 "Our intention is to secure the strongest possible [UN Security Council] resolution that includes new sanctions as quickly as possible," Kim announced after meeting his South Korean counterpart.

 He said the US would work with China, North Korea's major diplomatic ally, to close loopholes in existing resolutions, which were tightened with China's backing in March.